evildmp/afraid-to-commit/docs/commandlinegit.rst

 GitHub.

-If you were pushing changes from *master* locally to *master* on GitHub, you could just issue the command ``git push``.
+If you were pushing changes from *master* locally to *master* on GitHub, you could just issue the command ``git push`` and let Git work out what needs to go where.

-You have multiple branches here, so you need to tell git *where* to push (i.e. back to the remote repository you cloned from, on GitHub) and *what* exactly to push (your new branch).
+It's always better to be explicit though.
+What's more, you have multiple branches here, so you need to tell git *where* to push (i.e. back to the remote repository you cloned from, on GitHub) and *what* exactly to push (your new branch).

 The repository you cloned from - yours - can be referred to as **origin**.
 The new branch is called *amend-my-name*.
 So::